Murray Clarke

-Murray Clarke is a Professor of Philosophy at Concordia University in Montreal, Quebec, Canada specializing in Cognitive Science, Philosophy of Mind, and Naturalized Epistemology.
+Murray Clarke is a Professor of Philosophy at Concordia University in Montreal, Quebec, Canada.
+He previously earned his Ph.D. from the University of Western Ontario, now at Concordia, he has served twice as Chair of the Philosophy Department and as Graduate Program Director. specializing in Cognitive Science, Philosophy of Mind, and Naturalized Epistemology.
 He is the author of Reconstructing Reason and Representation.